-Please refer to the Plant Clinic website for additional details on sampling, sample forms, fees and services offered.
-If you have questions about what, where, or how to sample call us at 217-333-0519.
+Please refer to our website http://web.extension.illinois.edu/plantclinic/ for additional details on sampling, sample forms, fees and services offered.
+If you have questions about what, where, or how to sample call us at 217-333-0519, leave a voicemail if you can’t get through.
 Whenever submitting a sample, provide as much information as possible on the pattern of injury in the planting, the pattern on individual affected plants, and details describing how symptoms have changed over time to cause you concern.

 Sending a sample thru US mail or delivery service address to: